hitchtest/hitch/docs/quickstart/2_creating_test_settings_and_preconditions.rst

 What goes in here is basically settings used for *individual* tests.
 The exact contents and structure are left up to you.

-It could be fixtures filenames, specific versions of software or even different configurations of services.
+It could be databse fixtures filenames, specific versions of software or even different configurations of services.

 Again, like the settings file, this is just YAML, so your preconditions can be nothing at all, a dict, a list and